I want to give you some quizzes!

 Surprisingly, porro prism models perform better than roof prism model when they have similar specs and features.
 They are the simpler models with on the low cost which will allow the manufacturer to spend less and still get the best images.

-Typically, the light enters through and passes out of roof prism in a single/ same plane; which is technical to build and requires high-end expertise too.
+In roof prism binoculars, the light enters through and passes out of roof prism in a single/ same plane; which is technical to build and requires high-end technology.
 As a matter of fact, phase shift – which occurs in a roof prism, requires phase correction coating to rectify.
 These coatings need specialized skills, expertise, and also equipment, to correct.
 And all these cost more money.

 That’s why phase correction coating is usually omitted from the cheaper roof prism binocular models.
 Those models produce image of slightly less contrast and lower resolution.
 On the contrary, porro prism binoculars don’t need phase correction coatings as no phase shift occurs in them.